roaringlands/roaringlands.github.io/codex/regions/forgotten-obelisk.md

 And so the forgotten stone obelisk stands, a silent witness to the passage of ages, its secrets hidden beneath a cloak of vines and moss, waiting patiently for the day when they will be revealed once more to those who dare to seek them out.

-{: .box-note}
-This content was written using Generative AI, then edited and revised prior to posting it on this site.

 <div class="box-info redacted" markdown="1">
 ## The Inscription Reads